collaborativebioinformatics/CRC-Dashboard/README.md

 ### Future directions

-For a given disease we would like to be able to suggest appropriate clinical diagnostic combinations that maximize the accuracy of potential treatment options.
-Concurrently, we would like to be able to generate an information density graph for putative disease subtypes, highlighting pathways and variants that may be especially relevant to subjects within them.
-It is our hope that this work will continue over a number of hackathons as well as more pedestrian software development engagements.
+We are able to predict appropriate clinical diagnostic combinations that maximize the accuracy of potential treatment options.
+Concurrently, we would like to be able to generate an information density graph (radar plot) for putative disease subtypes, highlighting pathways and variants that may be especially relevant to subjects within them.
+It is our hope that this work will continue over a number of hackathons as well as more pedestrian software development engagements after oncologist review.

 ## Team